cjnaz/cjnfuncs/mungePath.md

 - **Special handling for `in_path` starting with `./`:**  Normally, paths starting with `.` are relative paths. mungePath interprets `in_path` starting with `./` as an absolute path reference to the shell current working directory (cwd).
-Often in a tool script a user path input is passed to the `in_path` parameter.
+Often in a tool script a user path input is passed to the `in_path` arg.
 Using the `./` prefix, a file in the shell cwd may be referenced, eg `./myfile`.  _Covering the cases, assuming the shell cwd is `/home/me`:_